-We have assessed the reasonableness of the re-allocation of goodwill to new cash-generating units during the year due to the reorganisation of operations carried out by the Group.
-The assessment was conducted through interviews with Group management and evaluation of the Group's documentation of the new
+We have assessed the reasonableness of the allocation of goodwill to cash-generating units.
+The assessment was conducted through interviews with Group management and evaluation of the Group's documentation of the allocation.

 We have reviewed the Annual Report disclosures for completeness, assessed whether the disclosures are in line with the assumptions used by management in their valuation and that they are, in all material respects, in accordance with disclosures required by IFRS.